paixaop/node-sodium/README.md

 node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.

 # Manual Install
-Clone the git repository, and change to the local directory where you ran git clone to,
+Clone this git repository, and change to the local directory where you ran git clone to,

-    make sodium
     npm install

-This compiles Lib Sodium it self, by doing
+This will pull lib sodium from github and compile it by running the following commands

     cd libsodium
     ./autogen